The Difference Between Acrylic Plastic And Polycarbonate

 Thermoplastics can be repeatedly softened and hardened by varying temperatures, unlike thermosetting plastics.
 Thermosetting plastics are irreversibly cured, unaffected by changes in temperature, and have a melting point of 270°C, which makes them perfect for electrical switches and utensil handles, which must withstand high temperatures.

 Not all plastic is acrylic, Polymethyl Methacrylate is just one of seven different types of plastic.
-The others of which are Polyethylene, Polypropylene, Polyethylene Terephthalate, Polyvinyl Chloride, Acrylonitrile-Butadiene-Styrene, and Polycarbonate
+The others of which are Polyethylene, Polypropylene, Polyethylene Terephthalate, Polyvinyl Chloride, Acrylonitrile-Butadiene-Styrene, and Polycarbonate.

-What is Polycarbonate?
+What Is Polycarbonate?

 Polycarbonate shares many similarities with acrylic, in that it is also a thermoplastic, and is used in engineering industries thanks to its strong, tough, and transparent qualities.
 The use of polycarbonate is slightly different from acrylic sheets though, as polycarbonate is used in medical devices, automotive components, protective gear, and digital disks, to name a few.